Neonatal Medicine (MSc)

-Entry to the MSc (dissertation stage) is dependent upon successful completion of the Cardiff University Postgraduate Diploma in Neonatal Medicine (not more than three years prior to the date you are applying to start the MSc) and competitive selection including an interview (Skype / telephone / in person).
+Entry to the MSc (dissertation stage) is dependent upon successful completion of the Cardiff University Postgraduate Diploma in Neonatal Medicine (not more than three years prior to the date you are applying to start the MSc).

-Stage R continues for a further academic year after the Postgraduate Diploma, making a total of three academic years for the full MSc (stages T1, T2 from Postgraduate Diploma and MSc stage R), and includes a 20,000-word dissertation of 60 credits at Level 7, to achieve a total of at least 180 credits (including 120 credits from the Postgraduate Diploma) at Level 7 to complete the MSc programme.
+The MSc stage continues for a further academic year after the Postgraduate Diploma, making a total of three academic years for the full MSc.
+This stage includes a 20,000-word dissertation worth 60 credits at Level 7, to achieve a total of at least 180 credits (including 120 credits from the Postgraduate Diploma) at Level 7 to complete the MSc programme.

-The dissertation, in combination with the Postgraduate Diploma taught stage(s), is weighted 50% for the purpose of calculating the final mark:
+The dissertation is weighted 50% for the purpose of calculating the final mark:

 - Taught modules (from the Cardiff University Postgraduate Diploma in Neonatal Medicine) 50%

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2020/21 academic year.
 The final modules will be published by September 2020.

 Studies at MSc dissertation level will largely consist of guided independent study making use of the extensive learning and research facilities available.
 A project supervisor will be allocated to support and advise you on researching and writing up your specific dissertation topic.
 Supporting, formative material on research methods is delivered online via our online learning platform.